-The Venmo betting sites listed on this page accept most US players, and only two states – WA and CT – have nominal laws against offshore gambling.
-However, these laws are apparently unenforced, and all top-rated online casinos, sportsbooks, and poker sites take players from both states.
+The Venmo betting sites listed on this page accept most US players, and only the state of WA has nominal laws against offshore gambling.
+However, these laws are apparently unenforced, and all top-rated online casinos, sportsbooks, and poker sites take players from Washington.
 Still, you should abide by all local gambling laws when participating in real-money online gambling.

 What Is Venmo?

 If you aren’t familiar with Venmo, you may find yourself asking – in your best Arnold voice – “What is venmo and how does it work?”
 And these days, any kindergartner can probably tell you.
 Kids, they know this kind of stuff.
 Adults, not so much.
 But it’s actually really simple, and the Venmo basics can be explained briefly.

 Venmo, owned by PayPal and launched in 2009, is a person-to-person service – or P2P service – that allows users to make instant online payments to vendors and other private Venmo users.
 Venmo is currently limited to US residents only, and as of Q3 2021, more than 40 million Americans actively use Venmo to buy online goods and services and send money to friends and family.